 - Don’t confuse biodegradable and compostable – biodegradable simply means a product will break down to smaller parts after disposal, while compostable products should decompose into natural elements, in the right conditions within a specific time frame.

 - Look for products that are certified as commercially or home compostable.

-- Don’t forget to ask your supplier the important questions around their packaging – for example, does it contain PFAs?
-The more we ask, the more demand we create for PFA-free products.
+- Don’t forget to ask your supplier the important questions around their packaging – for example, does it contain PFAS?
+The more we ask, the more demand we create for PFAS-free products.
 And, if it is not already clear, what certification does the packaging have?

 Phasing out hard-to-recycle and single-use plastics

 The Government is phasing out certain hard-to-recycle plastics and six single-use items in three tranches.
 For more information, see The Ministry for the Environment website here.